Yahav/ansible-installer/README.md

 ### Backwards Compatibility

-This Ansible installation/uninstallation is not compatibile with previous version of the Ansible installer. moreover, this installer is for RHEL based systems (Redhat Enterprise Linux, AlmaLinux, RockyLinux etc.)
+This Ansible installation/uninstallation is not compatibile with legacy version of the Ansible installer. moreover, this installer is for RHEL based systems (Redhat Enterprise Linux, AlmaLinux, RockyLinux etc.)
+It is a new starting point for future updates and it should be installed on a clean system.

 ## Ansible vs. Docker